4 Ways to Master Positive Self-Talk

 You know that running dialogue you have with yourself?
 Think about how many times during a day you doubt yourself, telling yourself something is too hard, or that you can’t accomplish a task because you aren’t capable.
 Have you ever wondered if you’re not “good enough” to get that promotion at work?
 Or in the middle of an exercise class told yourself there is no way you’ll make it through the next drill?

 Managing our negative self-talk is one of the hardest things to do.
 So, how do you break the mental barriers that get in your way and make you feel less confident and less likely to take chances in your life?
-Dr. Jenni Bruning Brown, sport psychologist, offers these motivational tips to help get you started on the right track.
+Dr. Jenni Bruning Brown, sport psychologist, offers these 4 ways to master positive self-talk.

 Think process, not perfection.
 Life is about improving.
 “Think about everything you do as getting better each day and taking small steps to get there,” she says.
 “Remind yourself that if you can try to be better than you were the day before, you’ll allow your gains to motivate you.”
 Jenni explains that this strategy will help you avoid feeling like you are reaching for an unattainable perfect standard.
 She also suggests that once you hit small goals, you take note, respond & realize that you are moving in the right direction.